Lakshit-Gupta/fee-management-system/README.md

-# AIICT Fee Management System
+# Fee Management System

-A comprehensive fee management system for AIICT, featuring SMS notifications, admin panel, and student fee tracking.
+A comprehensive fee management system for educational institutes, featuring SMS notifications, admin panel, and student fee tracking.

 ## Overview

-The AIICT Fee Management System is designed to streamline fee collection and management for educational institutes.
+The Fee Management System is designed to streamline fee collection and management for educational institutes.
 It provides automated fee reminders via SMS, a user-friendly admin panel, and comprehensive student record management.

 ## Features